by Andrew Cochran

 - Predicting reader relevance, weighing prior choices to predict likely interest, and then selecting, displaying, or ranking stories accordingly

-- Flagging news-in-the-making, for example in social media: searching for keywords (like ‘shooting’ or ‘accident’), clustering a number of similar posts, and then alerting a human journalist that follow-up may be warranted.
+- Flagging news-in-the-making, for example, in social media: searching for keywords (like ‘shooting’ or ‘accident’), clustering many similar posts, and then alerting a human journalist that follow-up may be warranted.
 Or calculating trends or anomalies, such as fluctuations in GDP or currencies, again to ‘suggest’ a human journalist look further to determine its significance.

-- Frees time for journalists to do more fulfilling work.
-Machines will take care of routine needs so humans can apply advanced critical thinking skills to imaginative or investigative projects.
+- AI systems can free time for journalists.
+Machines can care for routine needs so humans can apply advanced critical thinking skills to imaginative or investigative projects.

-- Opens new areas of journalistic inquiry using AI tools to analyze data otherwise unreachable or unfathomable by human reporters.
+- AI tools can open new areas of journalistic inquiry.
+AI systems can analyze data otherwise unreachable or unfathomable by human reporters.

-- Creates legal entanglements, such as challenges in copyright, privacy, and defamation.
+- AI journalism can create legal entanglements, such as challenges in copyright, privacy, and defamation.

-- Introduces ethical dilemmas, including an inability to verify results derived by algorithms.
+- AI-generated material introduces ethical dilemmas, for example, an inability to verify results derived by algorithms.

-So far, AI news practices are receiving positive notice.
+So far, news practices using AI systems are receiving positive notice.
 They are removing drudgery while enabling greater audience service.
-Current and expected AU systems are augmenting, not replacing, human journalists.
+Current and expected AI systems are augmenting, not replacing, human journalists.
 It remains to be seen if this continues as AI systems become more capable in more areas.

-Currently, AI operations in many of the largest newsrooms are with in-house systems.
+Currently, AI operations in many of the largest newsrooms are achieved with in-house systems.
 They may be supplemented with outsourced suppliers for certain tasks.
-The number and range of third-party suppliers is growing.
-Newsrooms still commencing AI capabilities have the choice of building or buying.
-The potential for a divide between ‘have’ and ‘have-not’ newsrooms is growing, as more and more news organizations structure AI systems into their workflows.
+The number and range of third-party suppliers are growing.
+Newsrooms still commencing AI capabilities have the choice of building their own systems or buying capacity from third parties.
+Costs can be significant in either case, creating a growing potential for a divide between ‘have’ and ‘have-not’ newsrooms.

 Today’s force multiplier effect could, for others, become a force creator.
 New entrants and competitors could gain legacy-scale capabilities with new systems, similar to how desktop publishing upended the industry.
 More alternatives could alter consumer behaviour with increased choices, diluting the addressable market for existing publishers.